-The listing standards of The Nasdaq Stock Market LLC ("Nasdaq") require that a majority of the members of a listed company's Board of Directors qualify as "independent," as affirmatively determined by the Board.
+The listing standards of The Nasdaq Stock Market LLC ("Nasdaq") require that a majority of the members of a listed company's Board of Directors "independent," qualify as as affirmatively determined by the Board.
 The Board consults with our counsel from time to time to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq.
 Consistent with these considerations, after review of all relevant identified transactions and relationships between each director, or any of his or her family members, and Rigel, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that all of our current directors are independent directors within the meaning of the applicable Nasdaq listing standards, except for Raul R. Rodriguez, our Chief Executive Officer who is not an independent director by virtue of his employment with the Company.
+Additionally, the former directors Bradford Goodwin and Keith Katkin, who served on the Board until the 2022 annual meeting of stockholders in May 2022 at which neither were nominated for reelection, were each independent during the period each of them served on the Board.
 In making this determination, the Board found that none of the directors or nominees for director determined to be independent by the Board had a material or other disqualifying relationship with Rigel.